If you’re raising bilingual children, it’s easy to feel like we aren’t doing enough for each language or any aspect of parenting, really.

 While we should consistently optimize their minority language skills with these various speaking strategies, the other language(s) are part of them.

-6. Language exposure is good for the brain and community
+6. Bilingual exposure is good for the community

-Regardless of how far you go on this journey, language exposure has potential for positive changes.
+Regardless of how far you go on this bilingual parenting journey, language exposure has the potential for positive changes.

 When our children hear more languages, they’ll realize that we all have different accents worth listening to.